bigfix/developer.bigfix.com/site/reference/types/selected-server.md

 # full gateway address of &lt;selected server&gt; : ipv4or6 address

 During relay selection, a traceroute-like list of the hops between the client and its relay (the selected server) is recorded.
 That list is accessible through this inspector.
-Unlike the &amp;#39;gateway address&amp;#39; inspector, this inspector includes hops that don&amp;#39;t reply as 0.0.0.0.
+Unlike the &#39;gateway address&#39; inspector, this inspector includes hops that don&#39;t reply as 0.0.0.0.

 # gateway address &lt;integer&gt; of &lt;selected server&gt; : ipv4or6 address

 During relay selection, a traceroute-like list of the hops between the client and its relay (the selected server) is recorded.
-The elements of that list is accessible through this inspector.Prior to version 8.0, this inspector returned an &amp;lt;ipv4 address&amp;gt; type.
+The elements of that list is accessible through this inspector.Prior to version 8.0, this inspector returned an &lt;ipv4 address&lt; type.

 # gateway address of &lt;selected server&gt; : ipv4or6 address

 During relay selection, a traceroute-like list of the hops between the client and its relay (the selected server) is recorded.
 That list is accessible through this inspector.
-However, this inspector ignores hops that don&amp;#39;t reply.
-If you need the full list, use the &amp;#39;full gateway address&amp;#39; inspector.Prior to version 8.0, this inspector returned an &amp;lt;ipv4 address&amp;gt; type.
+However, this inspector ignores hops that don&#39;t reply.
+If you need the full list, use the &#39;full gateway address&#39; inspector.Prior to version 8.0, this inspector returned an &lt;ipv4 address&lt; type.

 # ip address of &lt;selected server&gt; : ipv4or6 address

-The ipv4or6 address to which reports are sent.Prior to version 8.0, this inspector returned an &amp;lt;ipv4 address&amp;gt; type.
+The ipv4or6 address to which reports are sent.Prior to version 8.0, this inspector returned an &lt;ipv4 address&lt; type.

 # name of &lt;selected server&gt; : string